lyu-ai/agentok/website/docs/getting-started/index.md

 ## More Readings

-Got a taste for FlowGen?
+Got a taste for Agentok Studio?
 Feast on these resources for seconds:

-- [FlowGen Template](https://platform.flowgen.app/templates/): Feast your eyes on a buffet of ready-to-serve templates.
+- [Agentok Studio Template](https://studio.agentok.ai/templates/): Feast your eyes on a buffet of ready-to-serve templates.
-- [FlowGen Documentation](https://docs.flowgen.app/): The ultimate guide to becoming a FlowGen whiz.
+- [Agentok Studio Documentation](https://docs.agentok.ai/): The ultimate guide to becoming a Agentok Studio whiz.
-- [FlowGen GitHub](https://github.com/tiwater/flowgen): Peek under the hood at the source code.
+- [Agentok Studio GitHub](https://github.com/hughlv/agentok): Peek under the hood at the source code.
 - [AutoGen Documentation](https://microsoft.github.io/autogen/): Master the art of AutoGen with this comprehensive tutorial.
 - [AutoGen Notebook](https://github.com/microsoft/autogen/tree/main/notebook): Dive into Jupyter notebooks showcasing AutoGen's prowess.